-The impact of the project was remarkable, directly benefiting 3,161 out-of-school children and 35,003 children involved in different projects.
-These children gained essential skills and developed a profound understanding of their own interests and abilities, empowering them to pursue skill development, livelihood, and basic education beyond the conventional school environment.
+The impact of the project was remarkable, directly benefiting 3,161 out-of-school children, and a total of 35,003 children involved in different projects.
+These children gained essential skills and developed a profound understanding of their own interests and abilities, empowering them to pursue skill development, livelihoods, and basic education beyond the conventional school environment.

-By extending educational support to out-of-school children and enhancing the skills of teachers, it contributes significantly to the broader goal of global educational inclusivity.
+By extending educational support to out-of-school children and enhancing the skills of teachers, the project contributed significantly to the broader goal of global educational inclusivity.